 Cheap Travel Gifts for the Practical Traveler

-A TSA-approved luggage lock will only set you back about $6.
+A TSA-approved luggage lock won’t set you back much.
 It’s a sad fact that theft happens and this cheap travel gift that can save a lot of money in stolen goods. ($5).
 You can also find a variety of luggage locks, including ones with cables, from REI.

 These bendy gear ties are like extra-large baggie twist ties.
-They are a very small travel gift and they are super useful for hanging laundry, closing an overstuffed bag and for hanging water bottles and other detritus off of a carry-in. (~$4)
+They are a very cheap travel gift and they are super useful for hanging laundry, closing an overstuffed bag and for hanging water bottles and other detritus off of a carry-in. ($4)

 Mini rolls of duct tape are surprisingly useful for repairs, sealing up food packages and killing scorpions.
-It might seem weird to give hardware store items for a cheap travel gift but this tape is a life saver.
-Just this summer, I used mine in the Dallas baggage claim area to make an emergency repair on a broken suitcase wheel. (~$8)
+It might seem weird to give hardware store items for a cheap travel gift, but this tape is a life saver.
+I recently used mine in the Dallas baggage claim area to make an emergency repair on a broken suitcase wheel. ($10)

 The TSA-friendly Gerber Dime multi-tool has everything that a Swiss Army Knife has…but for the knife.
 The TSA might want to look at it, but they won’t confiscate it.
 It has ten tools in it, making it a super useful small travel gift for $20.
 This is also available from REI.

 Travel Stocking Stuffers for the Clean Freak

-Travel can be a messy business and these compact items can help keep your traveler clean and smelling fresh.
+Travel can be a messy business and these compact stocking stuffers for travelers can help keep them clean and smelling fresh.

-These GoToob bottles are the only way that I warry shampoo. lotion and conditioner.
+These GoToob bottles are the only way that I carry shampoo. lotion and conditioner.
 They are TSA-friendly and come in 1.5 and 3 oz sizes.
 They squeeze easily and they don’t leak. ($14+).
 This product is also available from REI.

 The Trek & Travel laundry wash is a super concentrated formula that works remarkably well for hand washing laundry on the go.
 This small bottle will last for over two months of nonstop travel. ($9).
 This product is also available from REI.

-The Steri-Pen makes a great travel stocking stuffer if your traveler goes to locations with a dodgy water supply.
-It uses UV light to sterilize water from harmful microorganisms, including Giardia, bacteria, viruses and protozoa.
+The Steri-Pen makes a great travel stocking stuffer if your traveler will be going to a destination with a dodgy water supply.
+It uses UV light to sterilize water from harmful microorganisms, including giardia, bacteria, viruses and protozoa.
 It’s not a particularly cheap travel gift, at $99, but it beats having a trip ruined due to intestinal distress.
 This product is also available from REI.